Are you looking to transform bargain black frames into charming antique gold frames? Let me show you how simple it is! You won’t believe it!

 Read and follow the instructions on the back of any package first.

-1. Dab the stencil brush lightly into the Bright Gold Gilded Wax on the paper towel.
+- Dab the stencil brush lightly into the Bright Gold Gilded Wax on the paper towel.

-2. Start brushing it onto your first black frame.
+- Start brushing it onto your first black frame.

-It’s really just that simple!
+It’s really just this simple!

-The black on the frame is an important visual element when antiquing a faux finish.
-It will give the frame the depth, texture, and vintage look it needs to appear authentic.
+The black on the frame is an essential visual element when antiquing a faux finish.

 But I didn’t want it heavy in black since these prints will be hanging in our sunroom.

-I’ve also heard that Rubb ‘N Buff works well too…
+I’ve also heard that Rubb ‘N Buff works well, too…

 Let the painted gold frames dry overnight.